 SCP stands for Submission Contribution Points; CCP stands for Comment Contribution Points.
 Both scores are calculated based on the net number of upvotes and downvotes one's submissions and comments have received, respectively.
 SCP has no meaning beyond a record of how much one has submitted and how well received those submissions have been.
 However, CCP is very meaningful and plays a central role in Voat's functionality, so making comments and participating in discussions is essential for a fully functional user experience.

 Also important to note: CCP can only be gained in public, non-anonymous subverses -- meaning subverses that show up in the /v/all feed and that do not anonymize usernames.
-Subverses that do not show up in /v/all are subverses that have been set to "Private" and subverses that have a "minimum CCP required to downvote" requirement.
-Therefore, upvotes received in such subverses will not increase CCP, and thus no progress towards being able to post submissions, send messages, or downvote posts will be made if the only subverses one uses are those that do not appear in /v/all.
+Subverses that do not show up in /v/all are subverses that have been set to "Private" and subverses that have a "minimum CCP required to downvote" requirement; subverses that anonymize all usernames are subverses with the "Anonymized Mode" set to "Yes".
+Therefore, upvotes received in such subverses will not increase CCP, and thus no progress towards being able to post submissions, send messages, or upvote and downvote posts will be made if the only subverses one uses are those that do not appear in /v/all.

 Nothing special is required to post a comment; just begin typing in the text box beneath the body of a submission, or hit "reply" underneath a comment you would like to respond to, and once your message is typed out, hit "Submit comment" or "Submit reply", and your comment will be there for all to see -- no SCP or CCP is required to do this.
 However, if you have received more downvotes on comments than upvotes, your CCP will be negative, and this will limit you to 10 comments a day.
 This, like most CCP requirements on Voat, exists as a deterrent to Spam and other abuses; it is not perfect, but it protects the website.